Murder of Derk Wiersum: Investigation

 After the murder, the police issued a description of the suspect.
 They were looking for a man between 20 and 25 years old, with a slender stature, about 1.75 metres tall, and he was dressed in dark clothes.
 Because the man wore a hoodie, no skin color is known about him.
 The shooter escaped in a white Opel Combo with false licence plate.
 A second person was waiting in the getaway car.
 It's believed that this person was the man arrested on 1 October 2019.
 The getaway car was stolen in June 2019 in Rotterdam.
 The police found out that this car was near the house of the victim a day before the murder.
 The Opel Combo was found in Almere at the house of Brown, it's unknown when the car was found.

 The investigation made clear that more vehicles were probably involved in the case.
-Two days before the murder a grey Volkswagen Transporter, used for disabled transportation, was driving in the neighborhood were the victim lived for about two hours.
+Two days before the murder a grey Volkswagen Transporter, used for disabled transportation, was driving in the neighborhood where the victim lived for about two hours.
 This van was stolen on 5 September 2019 in Brunssum, and was found on 23 September 2019 in a parking garage in Amsterdam-Zuidoost with a flat tire.
 On 24 September 2019, a burnt out Renault Mégane was found in Voorburg.
 Investigation made clear that this car was stolen in June 2019 in Nieuwegein.
 The car was spotted multiple times near the house of Wiersum in the end of August 2019.